ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 ### States

-N/A
+There are no invalid states.
+The only configuration option is `unit-type`, which will be strongly typed to disallow invalid values.
+For invalid data values like `Inf`, we just show an empty cell rather than putting the whole column (and table) in an invalid state.
+We support negative numbers in case a client wants to use this column to represent some kind of size delta.

 ### Accessibility

-Accessibility of the cells rendered using the `nimble-table-column-file-size` are handled via the [`nimble-table-cell`](https://github.com/ni/nimble/blob/f663c38741e731bef91aa58e8fb2d1cec653b679/packages/nimble-components/src/table/components/cell/template.ts#L6) which has a `role` of [`cell`](https://w3c.github.io/aria/#cell).
+Accessibility of the cells rendered using the `nimble-table-column-byte-text` are handled via the [`nimble-table-cell`](https://github.com/ni/nimble/blob/f663c38741e731bef91aa58e8fb2d1cec653b679/packages/nimble-components/src/table/components/cell/template.ts#L6) which has a `role` of [`cell`](https://w3c.github.io/aria/#cell).

 ### Mobile